 Your Choice, Your Future

 The courses students choose can open doors, or close them.
 Too often, students register for only the "core" required courses, which may limit their future college and career opportunities.
-Choosing "more than the core" allows students to increase their ACT scores and better prepare for success in postsecondary coursework and in their future career.
+Choosing "more than the core" allows students to better prepare for success in postsecondary coursework and in their future career.
 Your Choice - Your Future informational flyers and posters are available now.
 These materials were designed to assist eighth-grade students as they register for their first year of high school.
 For more information or to order posters or flyers, email: YourChoice.YourFuture@state.mn.us.

 Dual Credit Brochure Available to Schools